 To use the mask tracker, select a mask and click the Mask Path setting under the mask.
 Right-click the selected mask and select Track Mask to begin tracking a mask.

 When a mask is selected, the Tracker panel switches to mask tracking mode, and displays the following controls:

-- Controls for tracking forward or backward either one frame at a time or until the end of the layer
+- Track forward either one frame at a time or until the end of the layer.

-- Method, with which you can choose to modify position, scale, rotation, skew, and perspective for the mask
+- Different methods with which you can choose to modify position, scale, rotation, skew, and perspective of the mask.

 If the Tracker panel is not displayed, select a mask and go to Animation > Track Mask to display the panel.
 You can also context-click a mask and choose Track Mask from the context menu.

 The result of using the mask tracker can be seen in the application of keyframes for the Mask Path property; the mask shape matches the transformations tracked in the layer, depending on the type of method that is chosen.

 - For effective tracking, the tracked object must maintain the same shape throughout the movie, though the position, scale, and perspective of the tracked object can change.

 - You can select multiple masks before beginning the tracking operation, and keyframes are then added to the Mask Path property for each selected mask.

 - The layer being tracked must be a track matte, an adjustment layer, or a layer with a source that can contain motion.
 This includes layers based on video footage and precompositions, but not solid-color layers or still images.